 Contact the Information Commissioner's Office (ICO) if you have an enquiry about complying with the GDPR in your own organisation.

 Official guidance for health and care

 The Information Commissioner's Office (ICO) has published guidance on the GDPR.
-A national GDPR working group and the Information Governance Alliance are creating official guidance for the NHS, social care and partner organisations on how health and care organisations should prepare for these changes to data protection law.
+A national GDPR working group and the Information Governance Alliance have created official guidance for the NHS, social care and partner organisations on how health and care organisations should prepare for these changes to data protection law.
 You should go to these organisations for guidance on what your organisation should do to prepare for GDPR.

 Implementing GDPR within NHS Digital

-We are confident that we will be able to implement the GDPR successfully, building on our track record of data security and our compliance with the Data Protection Act 1998 (DPA).
-We have established an internal working group to implement the GDPR before it comes into effect.
-This group will be supported by guidance issued by the ICO and the GDPR health working group.
-We have outlined our strategic approach in our GDPR Strategy document and in our GDPR Prioritisation plan.
+We have built on our track record of data security and our compliance with the Data Protection Act 1998 (DPA) to remain compliant with changing data protection law.
+We established an internal working group to implement the GDPR before it cameinto effect.
+This group was supported by guidance issued by the ICO and the GDPR health working group.
+We outlined our strategic approach in our GDPR Strategy document and in our GDPR Prioritisation plan.

 Impact on customers and stakeholders